drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # I

 #### impactful
 As usage expert Paul Brians argues, "Many people in business and education like to speak of things that have an impact as being 'impactful,' but this term does not appear in most dictionaries and is not well thought of by traditionalists.
-Use 'influential' or 'effective' instead."
-"Impactful" may be in dictionaries by now, but some usage experts (and I) consider it yet another imprecise corporate buzzword (e.g., "Let's reach out for some impactful metrics in our mobile, disruptive, next-gen solutions brainstorming").
-Take Brians' suggestions re: "influential" or "effective."
+Use 'influential' or 'effective' instead." *Impactful* may be in dictionaries by now, but some usage experts (and I) consider it yet another awful corporate buzzword (e.g., *Let's reach out for some impactful metrics in our mobile, disruptive, next-gen solutions brainstorming.*).
+Take Brians' suggestions re: *influential* or *effective.*
 #### *In conclusion, *In summary*
 Never end a paper or other project with *In conclusion* or *In summary* because you'll sound like a fifth-grader writing a book report.
-Harvard's Writing Center has some [ood advice](http://writingcenter.fas.harvard.edu/pages/ending-essay-conclusions), as does the [Writing Center at UNC-Chapel Hill](http://writingcenter.unc.edu/handouts/conclusions/)
+Harvard's Writing Center has some [good advice](http://writingcenter.fas.harvard.edu/pages/ending-essay-conclusions), as does the [Writing Center at UNC-Chapel Hill](http://writingcenter.unc.edu/handouts/conclusions/)
 #### *incredibly*
 Students love to write *incredibly* for some reason--I had a paper recently that had seven instances of *incredibly* in four pages. *Incredibly* is imprecise and should usually be changed or cut.
 It's usually a sign of a phrase that can be replaced by a well-chosen adjective.
 #### indirect quote